txpipe/oura/book/src/sinks/gcp_cloudfunction.md

 ### Section: `sink`

 - `type`: the literal value `GcpCloudFunction`
-- `name`: the name of the cloud function
+- `url`: Your function url
-- `project_id`: the google cloud project id that the function exists in
-- `region`: the region that the function was created in
 - `timeout` (optional): the timeout value for the HTTP response in milliseconds.
 Default value is `30000`.
 - `authorization` (optional): value to add as the 'Authorization' HTTP header
 - `headers` (optional): key-value map of extra headers to pass in each HTTP call
 - `error_policy` (optional): either `Continue` or `Exit`.
 Default value is `Exit`.
 - [retry_policy](../advanced/retry_policy.md)

+### GCP Authentication

+The GCP authentication process relies on the following conventions:

+- If the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable is specified, the value will be used as the file path to retrieve the JSON file with the credentials.